 A once dark and narrow hallway was transformed into a gallery wall for the homeowner’s art extensive collection.
 A monorail track light system was selected to illuminate the art wall.

-Read more about this DC basement apartment in an article by the Washington Post.
+Read more about this DC apartment basement transformation in an article by the Washington Post.